Exercise, Sports and Rehabilitation Science

 |Indicative ATAR||70 Indicative TER (ATAR) - This figure provides an indication of the TER (ATAR) normally required to enter this course.
 It is provided as a guide only.|

 |Study method||Full-time or part-time|

 |Duration||3 years full-time or part-time equivalent|

 Your first year is interprofessional and is taken with students from other health disciplines.
-In your second and third years, you’ll study exercise and sports science.
-You’ll also undertake laboratory and field work.
+In your second and third years, your studies will focus on the sub-disciplines of exercise and sports science.

 Entry requirements for Australian and New Zealand students